dresenhista/senior_core_analyst/answers.md

 For this question, I created a sample GMV model based on my assumptions for this question.
 The code can be found at `main/sql/question_three.sql`.
 It essentially aggregates the `Loans` table by day and merchant id, LEFT JOINs `Merchants` for merchant details and a SUM on the `loan_amount` column.
 In this case, the primary table to investigate would be the `Loans` table.
-It's the table that is providing the values for GMV, as well as our date and merchant id variables.
+It's the table that is providing the values for GMV, as well as the date and merchant id variables.
 The `Merchants` table here is mostly just a dimensional lookup for the merchant name, and we do not use the `Funnel` table to calculate daily merchant GMV.
 As a result, the `Loans` table would be the highest priority.
 We should investigate this table  for data quality, as well as any upstream models that powers this`Loans` table to root out where this data discrepancy may be coming from.
-There could a chance that a merchant could be missing and making our dashboard look strange, so depending on the discrepancy observed we can also look at the `Merchants`table as a secondary point of investigation.
+There could a chance that a merchant name could be missing and making our dashboard look strange, so depending on the discrepancy observed we can also look at the `Merchants`table as a secondary point of interest.
 Overall, the best place to start is definitely the `Loans` model and then working backwards upstream if the numbers look off for our dashboard.

 A side note here would also be depending on which BI tool we are using for dashboarding, as there may be a layer that's